annaesvensson/yellow-publish/README.md

 ## How to make an extension

-Start with an [example feature](https://github.com/datenstrom/yellow-example-feature) or [example theme](https://github.com/datenstrom/yellow-example-theme) for Datenstrom Yellow.
+Start with an [example feature](https://github.com/datenstrom/yellow-newfeature) or [example theme](https://github.com/datenstrom/yellow-newtheme) for Datenstrom Yellow.
 It's best to have a look at the source code of some extensions in your `system/workers` folder.
 Make yourself familiar with our coding and documentation standards.
 Then you can dive into any extension and find a well-known structure in which you can quickly find your way around.
 For sophisticated extensions there's an [API for developers](https://datenstrom.se/yellow/help/api-for-developers).
 Typically an extension consists of the source code and additional files.
 The [extension settings](#settings) are stored in file `extension.ini`.
-These extension settings contain information about all files that need to be installed.
-Did you make an extension?
+These extension settings contain information about all the files that should be installed.
+Did you make a new extension?
 Create a repository on GitHub or Codeberg.

 ## How to announce an extension